Smartcalling/Android-Demo-App-SDK-Referenced/README.md

 	```

-2) Next, you must add code to subscribe to the 'campaign' topic:
+2) Next, you must add code to subscribe to the 'smartcallingcampaign' topic:

 	```
 	FirebaseMessaging.getInstance().subscribeToTopic("smartcallingcampaign")